Planting a garden with locals in Ourika Valley, Morocco

 - ...the stethoscope

 - ...Braille printing

 France also boasts more Nobel prizes for literature than any other nation.
 With such a history of accomplishment in the arts and sciences, it's not surprising students are eager to excel at a language that provides so many opportunities in fields ranging from diplomacy to commerce, healthcare, research, music, art, history, law, anthropology, political science, mathematics, or philosophy.
 So how does the University of Minnesota, Morris, help you excel in French?

 - Courses provide both breadth and depth, giving students the language and analytic skills necessary to engage in interconnected fields and Francophone cultures throughout the world.

-- Study Abroad opportunities abound, including regular programs in Pairs, Morocco, Winnipeg, and Montpellier.
+- Study Abroad opportunities abound, including winter weekends in Winnipeg, short-term summer programs to Paris, and Morocco, and semester or year-long exchanges in Lille and Montpellier, France.
 Nearly half of all Morris campus students study abroad.

 - Morris offers both a Global Student Teaching program and an English Language Teaching Assistant program providing employment opportunities in Francophone countries.